eroeum/algoml/algoml/decision_tree/README.md

 <img src="https://bit.ly/2YkVgcA" align="center" border="0" alt="H_i=-\sum_{k=1}^np_{i,k}log(p_{i,k})" width="182" height="50" />.

 When regularizing hyperparameters, the **max depth** represents the maximum tree depth that the graph can go to.
 Since decision trees tend to overfit, this is usually necessary to **prune the tree**.
 A model that specifies this is called a **parametric model** and one that does not is a **non-parametric model**.

+However, decision trees can be very **instable** in that they make decisions that usually are orthogonal to an axis.
+Therefore, any rotation can cause massive changes.